curiosag/picoservice/README.md

 ## TODO

+Since it is just an explorative prototype all kind of stuff is missing, among that

+- a model of the implemantation that allows to derive some charasteristics and guarantees, perhaps [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks#Process_as_a_finite_state_machine) are a field to look at.
+- perhaps restrict message passing to match conventional function call semantics
 - location transparency for function calls
+- remove restriction to a single functional parameter
+- primitives for sets and maps
 - mutability maybe
 - value de-duplication in event logs
 - add scatter/gather semantics at least
-- a compiler, from any language with functional primitives
-- integration to a source language, there shouldn't be a 2nd form needed to get a picoservice-executed function
+- a compiler and integration to a source language.
+There shouldn't be a 2nd form needed for programs to get a picoservice-executed function
-- a field of application, perhaps long running processes with big chunks as primitives like in a workflow system, just that you write your workflows in plan Java or whatever
+- find a field of application, perhaps long running processes with big chunks as primitives like in a workflow system, just that you write your workflows in plan Java or whatever

 ## algorithms